Recreation and Tourism Management Faculty and Staff

 2022-24

-Monir Shahzeidi is a Ph.D. student at the School of Kinesiology at the University of British Columbia.
+Monir Shahzeidi is a PhD student at the School of Kinesiology at the University of British Columbia.
 Monir’s doctoral research focuses on racialized women’s leisure.
 With a post-colonial feminism approach, she studies the integration of women immigrants in intercultural contexts.
 Prior to this, Monir completed her master’s degree in Sustainable Leisure Management at Vancouver Island University with distinction and was awarded the Governor General’s Gold Medal in 2021.
 Her thesis focused on the Influence of leisure on the quality of life of refugees in Turkey.
 Monir has served as a researcher in multiple projects investigating people’s behaviour during nature-based tourism and outdoor recreation activities.
 Monir also has several years of experience as a senior accountant and pursued Chartered Professional Accounting in Canada before joining Vancouver Island University.
 Monir loves travelling and learning about other cultures.